passcod/blook/transcripts/western-reaches-38.md

 __Megan: [00:34:30]__ So good.
 So so good.

 __Saf: [00:34:32]__ So I read **[The Only Harmless Great Thing]** and **[No Flight Without the Shatter]** which are two different short novellas.
-And it is both incredibly amazing like Brooke's language is just gorgeous.
+And they are both incredibly amazing.
+Brooke's language is just gorgeous.
 She writes how I wish I could write.
 The way she just describes things is just — she writes with ambiguity: she doesn't clearly define anything, but the way she writes it is all about the emotions and the kind of atmosphere of it and you just get